Scope of Aviation Industry and job Roles

 Worldwide, airlines carry more than 3 billion passengers a year and deliver about one-third of traded goods by value.
 Aviation-sector employment also is seen as strong.
 Airlines employ about 2.5 million workers and expect “to accelerate the pace of hiring over the next year”.

 Overall, about 9 million people are employed in the global aviation sector.
-In the United States alone, there are almost 20,000 airports.Whether you’re interested in working for a major airline carrier, an international airport, a government agency or a general aviation service provider, an associate’s or bachelor’s degree in aviation management can provide the foundational and specialized knowledge needed to succeed in a range of careers.
+In the United States alone, there are almost 20,000 airports.Whether you’re interested in working for a major airline carrier, an international airport, a government agency or a general aviation service provider, an associate’s or bachelor’s degree in Aviation Courses can provide the foundational and specialized knowledge needed to succeed in a range of careers.

 An airport manager ensures the safe and efficient operation of the airport on a daily basis.
 Typical duties can include: